Effective Kotlin Item 10: Design for readability

 Readability means something different to everyone.
 However, some rules are formed on the basis of experience or have come from cognitive science.
 Just compare the following two implementations:

 Which one is better, A or B?
 Using the naive reasoning that the one with fewer lines is better is not a good answer.
 We could remove the line breaks from the first implementation, but this wouldn’t make it more readable.
+Counting the number of characters would not be very useful neither.
+Especially since the difference is not big.
+The first implementation has 79 characters, and the second has 68.
+The second implementation is only a bit shorter, but it is much less readable.

 How readable both constructs are, depends on how fast we can understand each of them.
 This, in turn, depends greatly on how much our brain is trained to understand each idiom (structure, function, pattern).
 For a beginner in Kotlin, surely implementation A is way more readable.
 It uses general idioms (if/else,